Odyhibit/NPMspy/README.md

 # NPMspy
-Observer new NPM packages, looking for suspicious code.
+Observe new NPM packages, looking for suspicious code.